mrasamny/Recitation1/README.md

 ```

 ## Implementing the Password
-To use the password to encrypt or decrypt a message, the ordinal value of each character in the password can serve as the shift value.
+To use the password to encrypt or decrypt a message,
+the ordinal value of each character in the password can serve as the shift value.
 So, consider defining a simple alphabet as,

 ```
 alphabet='abcd'
-ordinalValue = {'a':0, 'b':1, 'c':2, 'd':3}
+ordinal_value = {'a':0, 'b':1, 'c':2, 'd':3}
 ```

-then a password like 'bdac' would shift the first letter in a message by 1 (i.e. ordinalValue['b']==1), and shift the second letter in a message by 3 (i.e. ordinalValue['d']==3), and shift the third letter in a message by 0 (i.e. ordinalValue['a']==0), and so forth.
+then a password like <strong>'bdac'</strong> would shift the first letter in a message by 1 (i.e. ordinal_value['b']==1), and shift the second letter in a message by 3 (i.e. ordinal_value['d']==3), and shift the third letter in a message by 0 (i.e. ordinal_value['a']==0), and so forth.
 What must be addressed is how to handle the case where the message is larger than the password.
 In that case, once all the characters in the password have been exhausted, then the next character to use in the password should be reset to the first character.
 So, using the example alphabet and password above, the encryption would proceed as follows:

 <table>
 <tr>